Marlbrook Student Voice (SV)

 How we work

-Each class from Years 2-6 has two children who are elected by their classmates to represent them at School Council meetings.
+Each class from Years 2-6 has two children who are elected by their classmates to represent them at SV meetings.
 Each class elects a Chairperson and Secretary to give structure to the class council meetings and to take note of any ideas and queries.
-The two class representatives then feedback at School Council meetings.
-Each class has a School Council folder that is used to keep records of class council meetings.
-The class representatives bring this folder to the School Council meetings that take place every Tuesday morning for approximately 20-25 minutes.
-The School Council also has a Chairperson and Secretary who guide the meetings so that all the representatives have a voice.
-A record of what is discussed at each meeting is kept and fedback to the classes through their elected represntatives and the agenda is set for forthcoming meetings.
-We hold regular whole school assemblies to keep the whole school informed and they can also raise any concerns or issues.
+The two class representatives then feedback at SV meetings.
+Each class has a SV folder that is used to keep records of class council meetings.
+The class representatives bring this folder to the SV meetings that take place every Tuesday morning for approximately 20-25 minutes.
+The SV also has a Chairperson and Secretary who guide the meetings so that all the representatives have a voice.
+A record of what is discussed at each meeting is kept and fedback to the classes through their elected representatives and the agenda is set for forthcoming meetings.
+We hold regular whole school assemblies (until is was put on hold by Covid) to keep the whole school informed and they can also raise any concerns or issues.
 We have several noticeboards around the school and in the playground.

 Inclusion for all children

-All children attending Marlbrook have a voice in our School Council.
+All children attending Marlbrook have a voice in our Student Voice.
 No child is

-excluded from participating and contributing to School Council.
+excluded from participating and contributing to SV.
 All children from Years 2-6 take part in the class council meetings and any child can put themselves forward as a chairperson, secretary or class representative.
-No child is ever removed from a class council meeting tom take part in another activity.
+No child is ever removed from a class council meeting to take part in another activity.
 The younger children in Reception and Year 1 attend the regular whole school assemblies and take part in any activities that we organise.

 Dealing with bullying

 Here at Marlbrook, the children encourage each other to be friends not bullies.
-School Council instigated a 'Good Friends' award in 2010 which was presented to Miss Kneale.
-The scheme is still running in 2014.
+SV instigated a 'Good Friends' award in 2010 which are presented by Miss Kneale.
+Following Covid, these are now presented in class.
+The scheme is still running in 2021.
 Every week, a child from each class is acknowledged by their peers for being a good friend.
 A 'Good Friend' sticker is then handed out during Friday Celebration Assembly to the children who have been nominated.

 Our voice is heard

-We often work with the Peer/Family Support Team and the teachers when they are keen to get the children's point of view such as issues at playtime and lunchtime..
-We help Mr Hughes, the school ICT coordinator, to raise issues such as keeping our children safe when they are on-line.
-We are often asked by Mrs Jenkins and Miss Kneale to help interview Support Staff as we will be the ones working closely with them such as Teaching Assistants.
-We have put Jenny (Breakfast Club Manager) and Miss Kneale in the 'hot seat' when putting forward our questions and our ideas about what we want in school.
+We often work with the Student/Family Support Team and the teachers when they are keen to get the children's point of view such as issues at playtime and lunchtime.
+We help Mr Hulse, the school IT coordinator, to raise issues such as keeping our children safe when they are on-line.
+We are often asked by Mrs Jenkins and Miss Kneale to help interview potential support staff as we will be the ones working closely with them.
+We have put Hilary (Breakfast Club Manager) and Miss Kneale in the 'hot seat' when putting forward our questions and our ideas about what we want in school.
 However, we do realise that for Health and Safety reasons not all our requests, ideas and issues can be resolved to our liking.
-For example, we are allowed to have wendy houses on the playground but not a see-saw as this is seen as a potential injury hazard.
+For example, we are allowed to have a Summer House, climbing equipment and multi-coloured canopies on the playground but not a swimming pool.

-Here at Marlbrook, the catering facilities have recently changed and we have been working in partnership with the new catering provider, AiP.
-We invited them to a recent School Council meeting as there were some concerns raised by the children.
+Here at Marlbrook, the catering facilities have recently changed and we have been working in partnership with the catering provider, AiP.
+We invited them to a SV meeting as there were some concerns raised by the children.
 They were happy to listen to us and made a note of our suggestions and queries.
-Lousie from AiP told us that the company would be happy to help us raise money through cake sales and themed lunches and woluld also make a monetary contribution.
-There is also a lady called Jo from AiP who visits the school kitchen regularly and she is very happy to listen and talk to the children and write down their concerns.
-Jo has also put suggestion boxes in place for Breakfast Club and lunchtimes.
+Louise from AiP told us that the company would be happy to help us raise money through cake sales and themed lunches and would also make a monetary contribution.
 The web page link to AiP is on this page if you would like to find out more about them.